ut-astria/orbdetpy/README.md

 Installation
 ------------

-If you have docker installed and wish to use a pre-build environment, head to the docker section in this README.
+If you have docker installed and wish to use a pre-built environment head to the docker section in this README.

 1. Install Java SE 11 (11.0.10) from <https://www.oracle.com/javadownload>.
    Set the `JAVA_HOME` environment variable to the Java installation